Theoretical approach to resonant inelastic x-ray scattering in iron-based superconductors at the energy scale of the superconducting gap: RIXS cross section in iron-based superconductors

 \section{RIXS cross section in iron-based superconductors}

-In a \emph{direct} RIXS process at any transition-metal (TM) ion $L$ edge, the incoming photon excites a core shell 2$p$ electron into the 3$d$ shell, which consequently decays into an outgoing photon and a charge, spin, or orbital excitation in the electronic system~\cite{Ament2011}.
-In the case of iron-based superconductors considered in this work, we have to take into account more than one relevant orbital states of the 3$d$ shell.
-Note that this multi-orbital structure leads to the characteristic disconnected Fermi surface sheets dominating the low energy properties in these materials.
-Using the fast collision approximation~\cite{Ament2009a,Haverkort2010,Ament2011} the RIXS cross section can be decomposed into a combination of the charge and the spin dynamical structure factor (DSF) of $d$ electrons as\cite{Haverkort2010,Kaneshita2011,Marra2012,Marra2013}
+In a \emph{direct} RIXS process at a transition-metal ion $L_{2,3}$ edge, the incoming photon excites a core shell 2$p$ electron into the 3$d$ shell, which consequently decays into an outgoing photon and a charge, spin, or orbital excitation in the electronic system\cite{Ament2011}.
+In the case of iron-based superconductors considered in this work, one has to take into account more than one relevant orbital states of the 3$d$ shell.
+Note that this multi-orbital structure leads to the characteristic disconnected Fermi surface branches dominating the low-energy properties in these materials.
+Using the fast collision approximation\cite{Ament2011,Ament2009,Haverkort2010} the RIXS cross section can be decomposed into a combination of charge and spin DSF of $3d$ electrons as\cite{Marra2013,Kaneshita2011,Haverkort2010,Marra2012}